-Retirement • The Retirement Savings Plan is available to all eligible employees of the Company and its subsidiaries Savings Plan • Employees who participated in the Retirement Savings Plan in 2023 received matching contributions of up to 6% of eligible cash compensation deferred in the plan up to the applicable statutory compensation limit.
-The IRS limits the amount of pre-tax contributions that a participant may make to their Retirement Savings Plan. • Employees of the Company and its subsidiaries, as applicable, are eligible to receive an additional supplemental employer contribution on non-stock compensation at the discretion of the Company NQDC Plan • Extends the Retirement Savings Plan, on a non-qualified basis, for deferral of compensation that is in excess of the tax code limitations, as well as for Company matching and supplemental contributions on such excess cash deferrals under the same terms as the Retirement Savings Plan for a select group of management employees • Select employees of the Company and its subsidiaries, as applicable, are also eligible to receive an additional supplemental employer contribution at the discretion of the Company if such a contribution would have been made in the Retirement Savings Plan absent the compensation limit • Cash incentive awards may be deferred and paid at a later, predesignated time.
-Deferred cash incentive awards are eligible for matching and supplemental contributions by the Company.
-Equity incentive awards may be deferred for later settlement Benefits / • Executives participate in the same benefits that are available to all employees of the Company Perquisites • The All Other Compensation column of the Summary Compensation Table provides benefits where the aggregate value is more than \$10,000 • On behalf of each employee, the Company pays an annual premium in connection with term life insurance.
-The life insurance benefit of two times base salary is capped at \$1,000,000, which limits the benefit to highly compensated employees. • Company-owned vehicles are available to the NEOs.
-Company vehicles are treated as imputed income for any personal use of the vehicle and is filed with the IRS on Form W-2.
-Employees have the ability to purchase propane at a discounted rate
+- Extends the Retirement Savings Plan, on a non-qualified basis, for deferral of compensation that is in excess of the tax code limitations, as well as for Company matching and supplemental contributions on such excess cash deferrals under the same terms as the Retirement Savings Plan for a select group of management employees - Select employees of the Company and its subsidiaries, as applicable, are also eligible to receive an additional supplemental employer contribution at the discretion of the Company if such a contribution would have been made in the Retirement Savings Plan absent the compensation limit - Cash incentive awards may be deferred and paid at a later, predesignated time.
+Deferred cash incentive awards are eligible for matching and supplemental contributions by the Company. - Equity incentive awards may be deferred for later settlement

+Benefits / Perquisites

+- Executives participate in the same benefits that are available to all employees of the Company, including benefits under our health and welfare plans, and short-term and long-term disability coverage. - The All Other Compensation column of the Summary Compensation Table provides benefits where the aggregate value is more than \$10,000 - On behalf of each employee, the Company pays an annual premium in connection with term life insurance.
+The life insurance benefit of two times base salary is capped at \$1,000,000, which limits the benefit to highly compensated employees. - Company-owned vehicles are available to the NEOs.
+Company vehicles are treated as imputed income for any personal use of the vehicle and is filed with the IRS on Form W-2 - Senior officers may elect to participate in financial planning services - Employees have the ability to purchase propane at a discounted rate

 The Compensation Committee believes that this compensation program aligns the financial interests of the executive officers with the interests of stockholders.
 The Committee's approach to executive compensation encompasses practices that focus on a fair, reasonable and competitive executive compensation program while also aligning total compensation with our business objectives and performance, thereby focusing on stockholder value.
-The mix of base salary and performance-based incentive awards promote a pay-for-performance culture.
+The mix of base salary and performance-based incentive awards promote a payfor-performance culture.
 In addition to those practices described above, several other practices encompassed in our executive compensation program are as follows: